openshift-labs/cloud-native-guides/nodejs.md

 $ oc get route web
 ~~~

-Point your browser at the Web UI route url.
+`Point your browser at the Web UI route url`.
 You should be able to see the CoolStore with all
 products and their inventory status.

 ![CoolStore Shop]({% image_path coolstore-web.png %}){:width="840px"}